+The setting of these configuration limits is implemented with a pilot-lockout feature that prevents inadvertent modification.
 The upper near-stall configuration limit is set when the aircraft is in the "base-to-final" configuration with flaps and gear set to their normal positions for this maneuver.
 This provides the best protection when the aircraft is low-and-slow, and the pilot may inadvertently stall based on over-corrections.